-Intent: Children

-understand that physical

-features (e.g. weather)

-in some places in the

-world contrast with

-those found in their own

-environments.

-Future learning: KS1 Comparing physical

-geographical features of

-our local area to other
+Intent: Children understand that physical features (e.g. weather) in some places in the world contrast with those found in their own environments.
+Future learning: KS1 -Comparing physical geographical features of our local area to other locations.

-Unit (cycle B): Our local area and its features
+Unit (cycle B): Jobs people do and how they help us